Alamsyah Ratu Perwiranegara

 Alamsyah Ratu Perwiranegara (25 December 1925 – 8 January 1998) was an Indonesian retired military general and politician who served as State Secretary Minister, Coordinating Minister of People's Welfare, Minister of Religious Affairs, and Ambassador of Indonesia to the Netherlands.

 Education and the school

 Alamsyah first took basic education in Cape Coral then continued in Lampung Gakuin (junior level) and finally completed in LPPU school level (high school).

 During the Japanese occupation (1942–1945) was following military education Gyu Gun.
-After Indonesian independence on 17 August 1945, Alamsjah sent to India to follow the military science education at the Senior Officer Course at Mhow and then continued his education at the General Staff College at Fort Leavenworth, Kansas, United States.
+After Indonesian independence on 17 August 1945, Alamsyah sent to India to follow the military science education at the Senior Officer Course at Mhow and then continued his education at the General Staff College at Fort Leavenworth, Kansas, United States.

 Military and political career

 The last military rank achieved before entry into the cabinet as Secretary of State was a lieutenant general — Men / Army (treasury).
 Alamsjah also became Indonesian Ambassador for the Netherlands in 1972–1974.
 Due to his health condition, Alamsjah replaced by Lieutenant Sutopo Sudarsono.
 He was then appointed Deputy Chairman of the Supreme Advisory Council (DPA).

 In the Third Development Cabinet (1978–1983) was appointed Alamsjah Minister of Religious Affairs and the Fourth Development Cabinet (1983–1988) he served as Coordinating Minister for People's Welfare.

 Alamsjah left the world of politics in the years 1989–1991 due to coronary heart disease which finally carried out bypass surgery in Mount Elizabeth Hospital, Singapore.

 After convening Non-Aligned Summit in Indonesia in 1992, Alamsjah appointed Roving Ambassador of the Non-Aligned for Middle East affairs (1992–1995).